RosePT-10/UPEAssetSwapper/README.md

 # UPEAssetSwapper
-Melon Loader mod to replace assets in the game Airframe Ultra for the mod Aiframe Ulta: Ultimate Premium Edition (UPE)
+Melon Loader mod to replace assets in the game Airframe Ultra.
+Was created for use in Aiframe Ulta: Ultimate Premium Edition (UPE), a mod which replaces game assets with memes.